 In some cases, you may even have just a month to study before the exam.
 The thought itself is overwhelming and, admittedly, scary.
 This is why we came up with this ACT study guide to help you practice and gain an advantage, regardless of the length of time you can spare for studying.

-Wondering how to ace the ACT exam in just a matter of one month?
-In this article, we will show you how to study for the ACT in just a matter of one month.
+We will show you how to study for the ACT in just a matter of one month.
 The key is in the organization of your schedule to make the most out of your time.
 Remember, there is a ton of concepts you need to study in such a short period, so your target is to squeeze in as many essential concepts as possible.
-You may also consider enrolling to the best ACT prep classes to best prepare for the exams.

 Without further ado, here’s an easy-to-follow 1-month ACT study guide for you.